divvun/libdivvun/README.md

 Unfortunately, relations in CG are cohort-to-cohort, not reading-to-reading.
-The workaround is to put the error tag also on the relation target (the word to be deleted), along with the `&COERROR` tag to say that this is not the central word of the error:
+The workaround is to put the error tag also on the relation target (the word to be deleted), along with the `COERROR` tag to say that this is not the central word of the error:

-    ADD (&COERROR &one-word-too-many) DeleteThisWord IF (1 KeepThisWord);
+    ADD (COERROR &one-word-too-many) DeleteThisWord IF (1 KeepThisWord);

-Without `&COERROR`, this would be treated as a separate error, while without `&one-word-too-many`, we would suggest deleting this word in the suggestions for `&other-error` too.
+Without `COERROR`, this would be treated as a separate error, while without `&one-word-too-many`, we would suggest deleting this word in the suggestions for `&other-error` too.